How is Reporter powered?

 In the Crodeon webshop we sell solar panels compatible with our devices.
 You can find the solar panel here, or contact us if you need some advice.

-Do different generations of Reporter use different adapters and solar panels?
+Do different generations of Reporter use different chargers and solar panels?

 Yes, the different generations of Reporter use different voltages and the pins in the M12 connector are arranged differently.
-This makes that the adapters and solar panels for the systems are not interchangeable.
+This makes that the chargers and solar panels for the systems are not interchangeable.

 Back to blog